Cervical cancer

 Colposcopy

 If you have abnormal cells or symptoms of cervical cancer, you’ll be given an appointment at a colposcopy clinic.
 A colposcopy is a test that uses a magnifying instrument called a colposcope to examine your cervix.
-A doctor or nurse who has training in colposcopy will do the test.
+A doctor or nurse who is trained in colposcopy will do the test.

 Your doctor or nurse will look at your cervix and may take a small sample of tissue (a biopsy).
 The sample will be sent to a laboratory to be tested to see if the cells are abnormal and if so, how abnormal they are.
 Sometimes, your doctor might remove all of the abnormal cells straight away.